 A 15-k Ω 0.1% resistor is needed for key PD BMC communication timing and the USB2.0 endpoint.
-A 1% 15-k Ω resistor is not recommended to be used because the internal oscillators will not be controlled well enough by this loose resistor tolerance.
+A 1% 15-k Ω resistor is not recommended to be used because the internal oscillators are not controlled well enough by this loose resistor tolerance.